 Failure to drop a course prior to the deadline outlined in the Academic Calendar will result in the course remaining on the transcript, with a mark determined from the work accomplished in the course.
-Students are advised to check their programs on the web at ROSI website, each term before the appropriate deadlines.
+Students are advised to check their programs on the ACORN website, each term before the appropriate deadlines.